OpenSPP/documentation/docs/howto/developer_guides/custom_areas.md

 ```

 The code mentioned above will introduce a new field to the spp_area table for storing the province name of an area.
-To understand further, refer to the following documentation [1](https://www.odoo.com/documentation/15.0/developer/tutorials/getting_started/04_basicmodel.html),[2](https://www.odoo.com/documentation/15.0/developer/tutorials/getting_started/14_other_module.html),[3](https://www.odoo.com/documentation/15.0/developer/tutorials/getting_started/13_inheritance.html)
+To understand further, refer to the following documentation [Link 1](https://www.odoo.com/documentation/15.0/developer/tutorials/getting_started/04_basicmodel.html),[Link 2](https://www.odoo.com/documentation/15.0/developer/tutorials/getting_started/14_other_module.html),[Link 3](https://www.odoo.com/documentation/15.0/developer/tutorials/getting_started/13_inheritance.html)

 4. To integrate new fields into the UI, the following steps should be followed.